 Connecticut court orders new murder trial for Kennedy cousin Michael Skakel, report says

-The Connecticut Supreme Court has ordered that a new trial be held for Kennedy cousin Michael Skakel, who was convicted for the 1975 murder of Martha Moxley, according to The Associated Press.
+The Connecticut Supreme Court has ruled for a new trial to be held for Kennedy cousin Michael Skakel, who was convicted for the 1975 murder of Martha Moxley, according to The Associated Press.

-Friday's 4-3 decision by the court vacated Skakel's earlier conviction and ruled that Michael Sherman, his trial attorney, was not successful in presenting evidence of an alibi.
+Friday's 4-3 decision by the court vacated Skakel's earlier conviction and ruled that Michael Sherman, his trial attorney, did not show the court evidence of a possible alibi.

 As a result of the decision, the court's previous 2016 ruling, which reinstated Skakel's conviction following a lower court's order for a new trial, was overturned.